InteractiveFaultLocalization/InteractiveFaultLocalization.github.io/pages/raw-data.md

 title: "Replication Packages"
 ---

-## Sample project for Hands-on session at A-Test Workshop in 2022
+## Sample Projects for Hands-on Session at A-Test Workshop in 2022

 The following packages contain a single version of the subject system seeded with at least one real-life error.
 Please check the official project pages for details about how to build, execute, and use the tools.